 #3: Humanitarians are often targeted

 Aid workers are frequently targeted in CAR.
 The country is considered to be one of the world’s most dangerous countries for humanitarians.
-Last year, a total of 16 aid workers were killed.
+In 2017 and 2018, a total of 25 aid workers were killed, according to the Aid Worker Security Database (AWSD).
 This often leads aid agencies to suspend their activities despite the needs of the affected and displaced populations.

 #4: One of the world’s most neglected humanitarian crises

 In addition to a lack of international media coverage, the crisis is receiving little support from international donors.
 Last year, over 60 per cent of the humanitarian needs couldn’t be covered because of a lack of funds.
 Today, half of the population needs humanitarian aid.
 This year, over USD 515 million are required to address the humanitarian needs in the country.
 At the beginning of May, less than 10 per cent was funded.